openstack/heat-translator/doc/source/usage.rst

 Alternatively, you can install a particular release of Heat-Translator as available at https://pypi.python.org/pypi/heat-translator.

 Once installation is complete, Heat-Translator is ready to use.
-Currently you can use it in following two ways.
+Currently you can use it in following three ways.

 Translate and get output on command line.
 For example: ::